josherrickson/stata2/stata_markdown/05-regression.md

 ^#^ Regression

-One notable exclusion from the previous session was comparing the mean of a continuous variables across three or more groups.
+One notable exclusion from the [previous chapter](univariate-and-some-bivariate-analysis.html) was comparing the mean of a continuous variables across three or more groups.
 Two-sample t-tests compare the means across two groups, and ^$^\chi^2^$^ tests can compare two categorical variables with arbitrary number of levels, but the traditional test for comparing means across multiple groups is ANOVA (ANalysis Of VAriance).
-While historically this has been a very useful procedure due to the ease with which it can be performed manually, its modern use has been supplanted by regression, which is mathematically equivalent and easier to extend (the downside of regression is that it is more difficult to calculate, but given that we are no longer doing statistical analyses by hand....).
+While historically this has been a very useful procedure due to the ease with which it can be performed manually, its modern use has been supplanted by regression, which is mathematically equivalent and easier to extend (the downside of regression is that it is more difficult to calculate, but given that we are no longer doing statistical analyses by hand...).
 This relationship extends to other variations of ANOVA such as ANCOVA or MANOVA.

 If you still want to fit an ANOVA, it can be done with the `oneway` command.
 Otherwise we turn now to regression.

 Regression is a set of techniques where we attempt to fit a model to a data set estimating the relationships between a set of predictor variables
 (either continuous or categorical in nature) and a response variable of interest.
 There are many versions of regression which are appropriate for different types of response variables, or address different concerns when fitting the model.
-In this chapter and the next, we will discuss a few variations.
+In this chapter and [the next](mixed-models.html), we will discuss a few variations.

 ^#^^#^ Terminology

-When discussing any form of regression, we think of predicting the value of one variable^[There are variations of regression with multiple outcomes, but they are for very specialized circumstances and can generally be fit as several basic regression models instead] based upon several other variables.
+When discussing any form of regression, we think of predicting the value of one variable^[There are variations of regression with multiple outcomes, but they are for very specialized circumstances and can generally be fit as several basic regression models instead.] based upon several other variables.

 The variable we are predicting can be called the "outcome", the "response" or the "dependent variable".